 8. Company Messaging

 Does your company have a standard way of talking about itself and interacting with your clients?
 If it does, then you need to put it in your playbook.
-Marketing messaging helps sales representatives maintain a consistent tone, vocabulary, and value proposition throughout the entire sales process, no matter who is contacting the prospect.
+Marketing messaging helps sales representatives maintain a consistent tone, vocabulary, and value proposition throughout the entire sales process, no matter who contacts the prospect.
 This is an excellent section to include any communication templates you want your staff to use internally or when contacting customers.

 9. Company Rules and Employee Compensation